 - Canna lily

-Purple can be mixed with black and burgundy.
+Purple gardens can be mixed with black and burgundy.
 The result is a very dramatic and sultry effect.

 - Purple sweet potato vine